UKHomeOffice/pttg-gradle-apidocs/README.md

 ```
 apply plugin: 'pttgApiDocsGradle'
 ```
+!
+NOTE - This plugin expects the java plugin to be applied first.
+If you are using the pttgCommonGradlePlugin, ensure it is applied above this one.

 3. User guide
 See the following documentation.
 In your project you can also execute the 'pttgApiDocsGradlePluginUsage' task to see usage instructions and version information etc.